‘Dumpster fire.’ ‘Trainwreck.’ ‘A disgrace’: Horrified pundits react to the presidential debate

 Other political writers and journalists were similarly dismayed.
 “I’m the most horrified I’ve been in my career as a political journalist,” tweeted New York Times op-ed writer David Brooks.
 He also predicted: “This election won’t be close.
 Have faith in the American people!”

-President Trump booster, Fox News opinion host Sean Hannity, had a different take, declaring on air “the extremely weak, the frail, the confused, kind of angry Joe Biden just got steamrolled by President Trump,” adding Biden was “unable to respond to the president’s beat downs” and “appeared cranky.”
+President Trump booster and Fox News opinion host Sean Hannity, had a different take, declaring on air “the extremely weak, the frail, the confused, kind of angry Joe Biden just got steamrolled by President Trump,” adding Biden was “unable to respond to the president’s beat downs” and “appeared cranky.”

 Fox News senior political analyst Brit Hume said Trump “was like a bucking bronco the entire time.
 I don’t know how the people at home would find that appealing.”